binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 The second point can be problematic because it means that, once built, an app will expect to be installed under a specific path and therefore it cannot be moved elsewhere on the filesystem, because it will still look for its bits and pieces under the original path.
-For the binutils, and `ld`, in particular, this would mean that the linker would search for libraries to link in hardwired paths, even if you move it away from the installation prefix.

 Thankfully, binutils (but also GCC) developers have gone through lengths to ensure that we can build _relocatable_ toolchains.
 A program is